richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 We describe, perhaps in a negative tone, the common perceptions and prevailing uses of Grasshopper and other parametric engines to hopefully draw the reader’s attention to a new platform of thinking about computational design and technology in landscape architecture.
 Software, such as Grasshopper or Dynamo, must be recognized as problem-solving tools and engines of creativity.
 These tools are not simply engines of graphic communication that perhaps a new generation of design professionals may have mistakenly interpreted and represented as a means to an end in itself.
 Rather, parametric tools, such as Grasshopper, are practical instruments with the potential to address problems and find solutions while unleashing a vast source of creativity.
 For example, graduate students used:[1-2]

+Emerging from the most ancient of traditions in design and architecture, our obsession with geometry and form are driven by mathematical relationships that are both discreet and subliminal.
+Grasshopper, Dynamo, and Python are some of the first conversation openers in computational design today, yet it is specifically their abstraction of and thus accessibility to computation that have driven their remarkable success.[1-2]

 #### python